 Coordinator: Robert Bultitude, canoe(at)ottawaoutdoorclub.ca

 During the late spring and summer, we try to schedule two canoe trips per week: one weekday evening and one day on the weekend, usually Saturday.
 Daytime and evening trip destinations are many times in Gatineau Park or on the Gatineau River or the various Ottawa waterways.
 We are generally back at the Community Centre by about 7:00 PM for day trips and around 11:00 PM for our evening paddles.

 During the winter months, we meet on Sunday mornings for snowshoeing.
 Many outings are in Gatineau Park, with others in various locations around the Ottawa-Gatineau region.
 In addition, several out-of-town weekend trips are scheduled that include one or more of snowshoeing, cross-country skiing, and/or downhill skiing.

 From March or April to November or December, we plan to meet every Sunday morning.
 Most hikes are in Gatineau Park.
 During warmer weather, many times we plan a stop for a swim.
 We strongly recommend wearing hiking boots, hiking shoes, or running shoes.

-For casual hikers, this Level 0.5 walk is a great way to stretch your legs for 1 - 1½ hours each week.
-Our Thursday-evening get-togethers provide a friendly way to meet Club members in an informal setting.
-Our destination may include the Arboretum or Hogs Back Falls—the destination varies with whimsy and the weather—but we always wind up at a pub or eatery by the end of the evening for a late dinner and some friendly conversation.
+For casual hikers, this Level 0.5 walk is a great way to stretch your legs for 1 - 1½ hours each week for evening walks and usually a little longer for daytime walks.
+These get-togethers provide a friendly way to meet Club members in an informal setting.
+Our destination may include the Arboretum or Hogs Back Falls or other Ottawa landmark—the destination varies with whimsy and the weather